FloorLoozen/AFS_acquisition/README.md

 - **Resonance Finder**: Interactive frequency sweeps with automatic peak detection
 - **Configuration Manager**: Hardware profiles and performance optimization

+## Live View / Recording Decoupling

+The application separates the live display from recording to ensure a responsive UI even when disk I/O or compression is slow.

+- Live view runs at a configurable UI FPS (default 15 FPS) and always displays the most recent frame.
+- Recording is performed asynchronously in the background; frames are enqueued and downscaled inside the recorder to avoid blocking the GUI thread.
+- You can tune `live_display_fps` via the configuration to balance CPU/GPU utilization and responsiveness.

+This design prevents multi-second lag in the live view when the recorder is busy.

 ## Keyboard Shortcuts

 - `Ctrl + Arrow Keys`: Stage movement (fine)